Preventive mastectomy is an operation some women consider if they or their doctors feel they are at an increased risk of developing breast cancer.

 Making the decision to have breasts removed is far from easy to make, and the NHS will make a special counsellor available to help.

 The operation is called bilateral prophylactic mastectomy and aims to remove all breast tissue that potentially could develop breast cancer.
 Preventive breast cancer surgery also may be considered if a woman has already had breast cancer and is therefore at increased risk of developing the disease again in either breast.

-Another procedure which may be considered is an oophorectomy.
-This is the surgical removal of the ovaries and Fallopian tubes.
+Another procedure that may be considered is an oophorectomy.
+This is the surgical removal of the ovaries and fallopian tubes.
 This procedure has been found to reduce the risk of breast cancer with a family history of the condition and who have not yet been through menopause.
 The risk of ovarian cancer is also reduced.